-If a holding company is applying for an operator's licence, it can include the
+If a holding company is applying for an operator's licence, it can include the vehicles of any named subsidiary of which it owns more than 50%.

 If a licence is granted in the name of a holding company and that company later acquires a subsidiary, the subsidiary's vehicles can be added to the holding company's licence.